 6. Collecting reimbursement from individuals who fail to meet service obligations.

 B. The Arizona teachers academy may include new or existing teacher preparation program pathways that are student-focused and that employ proven, research-based models of best practices already being implemented.
 Each eligible postsecondary institution may develop a portfolio of teacher preparation programs to offer as part of the academy.
+Each eligible postsecondary institution that admits students to the Arizona teachers academy may give priority to senior and junior students but may not exclude sophomore and freshmen students.
 Programs offered as part of the academy shall include accelerated models for:

 1. High-demand teacher specializations, including special education, science, technology, engineering and mathematics.

-2. Critical need areas, including low-income public schools, public schools located on Indian reservations and rural public schools.
+2. Critical need areas, including low-income public schools, public schools located on Indian reservations, rural public schools and schools that serve primarily public school students with disabilities.

 3. Individuals seeking postbaccalaureate coursework that results in professional certification.